Rear Window: Legacy

 Rear Window was remade as a TV movie of the same name in 1998, with an updated storyline in which the lead character is paralyzed and lives in a high-tech home filled with assistive technology.
 Actor Christopher Reeve, himself paralyzed as a result of a 1995 horse-riding accident, was cast in the lead role.
 The telefilm also starred Daryl Hannah, Robert Forster, Ruben Santiago-Hudson, and Anne Twomey.

+Rear Window has directly influenced plot elements and themes of numerous Brian De Palma films, particularly Hi, Mom!
+(1970), Sisters (1972), Dressed to Kill (1980), and Body Double (1984).

 Disturbia (2007) is a modern-day retelling, with the protagonist (Shia LaBeouf) under house arrest instead of laid up with a broken leg, and who believes that his neighbor is a serial killer rather than having committed a single murder.
 On September 5, 2008, the Sheldon Abend Trust sued Steven Spielberg, DreamWorks, Viacom, and Universal Studios, alleging that the producers of Disturbia violated the copyright to the original Woolrich story owned by Abend.
 On September 21, 2010, the U.S. District Court in Abend v.
 Spielberg, 748 F.Supp.2d 200 (S.D.N.Y.
 2010), ruled that Disturbia did not infringe the original Woolrich story.

+The 2004 horror film Saw pays homage to Rear Window, in a particular scene involving the character Adam Stanheight (Leigh Whannell).
+In the film, Adam is kidnapped and uses a camera to take photos with his camera to illuminate the dark surroundings, mirroring the actions of Jeff in Rear Window, with both scenes sharing a similar tone.

+Numerous television episodes have paid homage to, or spoofed, Rear Window, including the Simpsons episode "Bart of Darkness," the Pretty Little Liars episode "How the 'A' Stole Christmas," CSI: NY episode "Point of View," season four episode seven of 9-1-1, "Night Terrors," the second episode of season 2 of the British crime drama Whitstable Pearl and "Mrs. Crabtree's Neighbourhood," season 17, episode 2 of Murdoch Mysteries.

+In February 2008, the film was referenced as a part of Variety's The 2008 Hollywood Portfolio: Hitchcock Classics spread, with Scarlett Johansson and Javier Bardem as Lisa and Jeff, respectively.

+Rear Window has been referenced multiple times by singer-songwriter Taylor Swift.
+In the music video for her single "Me!", Swift wears a dress similar to one of Edith Head's designs worn by Grace Kelly.
+Swift has also stated that the voyeuristic elements of the film inspired the storytelling of her album Folklore.